 - Students will be active most of the time during the course: constructing accelerators, manipulating and accelerating particle beams, discussing their progress, programming/debugging.
 Home work will be largely based on pursuing or "finishing" the studies undertaken during the course.
 A preferred way of returning the "home work" will be under the form of short written scientific-style reports, or slide presentations to the class, or both, by individuals or 2~3 student teams.

 - Students, in a duo~trio team, will have to complete a research project over the duration of the lecture session.
-This project will be returned at the end of the session (May 2018), under the form of a detailed slide presentation.
+This project will be returned at the end of the session (in May), under the form of a detailed slide presentation.
 Or instead, under the form a scientific journal-style article.
 Or both.
 This will be discussed in due time.

 Participation during the class - 30% of the grade Homework assignments - 30% of the grade Project (May) - 60% of the grade (The total is 120%)